prateekvjoshi/prateekvjoshi/README.md

 - [pforge](https://github.com/prateekvjoshi/pforge) - CLI to shape and serve open models on your own GPU
 - [phabitat](https://github.com/prateekvjoshi/phabitat) — CLI to give each agent its own computer on your laptop
 - [pscope](https://github.com/prateekvjoshi/pscope) — CLI that scans your machine to tell you which AI models you can actually run
-- [psplice](https://github.com/prateekvjoshi/psplice) — CLI to modify foundation model behavior at runtime
+- [psplice](https://github.com/prateekvjoshi/psplice) — CLI to perform runtime surgery on foundation models running on your GPU

 ## Reach out